chaoss/community/Outreachy-interest.md

 4) Using and submitting other people's work as your own is not allowed.
 If you use other people's work, be sure to acknowledge their work in your submission.

-You must complete these things by March 31, 2020 13:00 CDT.
+You must complete these things by April 7, 2020 4pm UCT.
 Make sure to also submit any additional information required by Outreachy.

 Regards,
 Outreachy Mentors